NeuroNexa/test/rl_sar/README.md

 ./cmake_build/bin/test_titati_motors
 ```

-The program eases all joints from their current angles into the default standing pose and holds it.
-Use it to confirm every actuator responds before attempting RL control.
-If any joint fails to move, revisit the CAN configuration and power before continuing.
+The program sweeps each of the 16 joints one at a time with a small sinusoid (hips/knees at ±0.35 rad, feet at ±0.12 rad) while keeping the others steady.
+Watch every joint complete its cycle before moving on to the next.
+If any actuator fails to respond, revisit the CAN configuration and power before continuing to RL control.

 #### Run RL control